jader-oliveira/k8s-volumestabilization/README.md

   preserveAnnotations: true      # optional: copy annotations to new PVC (default: true)
   preserveLabels: true           # optional: copy labels to new PVC (default: true)
   waitForDeletion: true          # optional: wait for full PVC deletion (default: true)

+  deletionProtection: true       # optional: block accidental kubectl delete (default: false)
+                                 # While true, any delete on this CR is blocked until you
+                                 # explicitly patch it to false first.
 ```

 ### Status Fields